 - Scaling XCUITest for iOS Devices with Different Screen Sizes

 - Setting up XCUITest for iOS Continuous Integration

 - Setting up XCUITest on Bitbar’s Device Testing Cloud

-We hope you will take away some insights from these tips & tricks and best practices.
+We hope you will take away some insights from our XCUITest 101.
 Stay tuned for the first blog!